calum-m708/valorant-guessing-game/README.md

 ## Known bugs, other issues, and scope for improvement

 As far as I'm aware there are no bugs that prevent the app from working as intended.
 If we had more time to work on the project, we would have implemented a few more features such as a hard mode.
-The vast majority of the time on the project was spent on
+The vast majority of the time on the project was spent on working out the game logic and learning how to work with state.

 ## Wins and Key Learnings